wangwangwang794/Resilience/README.md

 # Installation
 ### Step 1.
 Install the supporting open-source MATLAB libaries: PSAT (http://faraday1.ucd.ie/psat.html), CVX (http://cvxr.com/cvx/download/) and SOSTOOLS (https://www.cds.caltech.edu/sostools/).
-The installation instruction of these dependencies can be found in their respective user manual available in the links.
+The installation instruction for these dependencies can be found in their respective user-manual available in the provided links.
+Make sure to check whether those are working fine.

+### Step 2.